Age-Related Macular Degeneration Treatment

 Wet AMD

 Accordingly, wet AMD occurs when new blood vessels grow into the retina as the eye attempts to compensate for the blocked arteries.
-These new vessels are very fragile, and often leak blood and fluid between the layers of the retina.
+These new vessels are very fragile and often leak blood and fluid between the layers of the retina.
 Not only does this leakage distort vision, but when the blood dries, scar tissue forms on the retina as well.
 This creates a dark spot in the patient’s vision.

 Dry AMD